Test Scores: What do they mean? 2022 update.

 Sometimes (we don’t know why), speech pathologists report raw scores.
 These are simply the number of items your child answered correctly on the test.
 They don’t mean anything.

 To report something useful, speech pathologists convert your child’s raw scores into standard scores and percentiles.
-To get a standard score, we use a scale, usually in a table buried at the back of the test manual.
+To get a standard score, we use a scale.
 The scale sets the average score (or mean) for the test at a round number.
-For example, in the table above, the Receptive Language Index is based on a scale where the average is 100.
-If a child achieves a standard score of less than 100, then the student is said to have performed below the average.
-If a child scores above 100, the student is said to have performed above the average (see the bottom line of the normal curve above.)
+For example, the standard Core Language Score in the CELF-5 (a measure of overall language performance) is based on a scale where the average is 100.

 So which standard scores and percentiles are within “normal limits”?

-Using a scale where the average standard score is 100 (as in the normal curve above), a standard score of anywhere between 86-115 is considered “within normal limits”.
+Using a scale where the average standard score is 100 (as in the CELF-5 normal curve), a standard score of 86-114 (i.e. between 85-115) is considered “within normal limits”.
 Scores within these ranges are considered “normal”.
 As you can see:

 - “normal” encompasses a wide range of scores; and

 Confusingly, different tests use different terms to describe levels or degrees of language or speech problems.
-As a rule of thumb, on a scale where 100 is the average (like the CELF-4):
+As a rule of thumb, on a scale where 100 is the average (like the CELF-5):

-- a standard score of 70 or below suggests a severe impairment warranting urgent treatment;
+- a standard score of 70, or less than 70, suggests a severe impairment;

 - a standard score of 78-85 suggests a mild impairment; and